vippsas/vipps-ecom-api/vipps-ecom-api.md

 ```

 **Please note:** Regular payments use `RESERVED`, but express payments use
 `RESERVE`.
-We apologize for this, but it is technical debt and it cannot be
+We apologize for this, but it is technical debt, and it cannot be
 corrected in this version of the API, as that would break backwards compatibility.

 ### How to test your own callbacks